lexibank/tlopo/out/vol1/chapter9.md

 ## 3.2.
 Cut into two or more pieces

-The reconstructions below are separated from those of splitting in [§3.8](#s-3-8) largely because their meaning entailed cutting rather than other modes of separation.
+The reconstructions below are separated from those of splitting in [§3.8](#s-3-8)largely because their meaning entailed cutting rather than other modes of separation.

 <table>
 <tr>